impact-crater/impact-crater-core/README.md

 This will setup the folder structure needed to use impact-crater.
 You should see the following structure.
 I will list the important files.

     my-mp-game/
-      impact/ <-------- You will need to unzip your impact directory here lib/
+        ├── impact/
+        │   ├── lib/
+        │   │   ├── game/
-          plugins/
+        │   │   ├── plugins/
-            client.js - Plugin code to bootstrap clients for multiplayer. server.js - Plugin code to boostrap the server for multiplayer. public/
+        │   │   │   ├── client.js - The plugins for network access
+        │   │   │   └── server.js
+        │   ├── media/
+        ├── public/
-        index.ejs.example ----- Template file for your game screen. server/
+        │   └── index.ejs --------- HTML file for your game
-        start.js.example ------ The file used to start the server. config.js.example ----- Settings for the server.
+        ├── server/
+        │   ├── config.js --------- Settings for the server

 Next unzip your copy of impact.js over the path/to/my-mp-game/impact folder.
 If the zip file is on your desktop the command will look like this:

     cd path/to/my-mp-game
     unzip ~/Desktop/impact-1.23.zip

+*Important*: Unzipping impact.zip will overwrite an important file in the template.
+We created a side copy at `impact/lib/game/main.js.side`.
+You just need to copy it into place:

+    cp impact/lib/game/main.js.side impact/lib/game/main.js

 ### Config

 This part is pretty easy.
 You simply need to specify a host and port in the config file.

-    vim path/to/my-mp-game/server/config.js
+    vim server/config.js

 ## Starting the server